soyoahn/soyoahn.github.io/index.md

 **Crowning Achievements**

-I've had brief stints as a business analyst, game content producer, and technical producer.
+In recent years, I've had brief stints as a business analyst, game content producer, and technical producer.
 These opportunities spontaneously appeared out of my regular technical writing job.

 I love learning the deep innards of a system--the design rationales, tech constraints, policy origin stories--and using all of the context to inform my work.